status-im/nim-chronicles/README.md

 Possible values are:

-- `NativeColors` (used by default)
+- `auto` or `AutoColors` (used by default)

-  In this mode, Windows builds will produce output suitable for the console application in older versions of Windows.
-On Unix-like systems, ANSI codes are still used.
+  In this mode, colors are used when at least one destination is a terminal and disabled otherwise.
+Take care to use separate sinks for stdout and files when using this option or the file will receive colored output when stdout is a terminal.

+  Automatic mode respects the [`NO_COLOR=1`](https://no-color.org/) environment variable.

-- `AnsiColors`
+- `ansi` or `AnsiColors`

   Output suitable for terminals supporting the standard ANSI escape codes: https://en.wikipedia.org/wiki/ANSI_escape_code